-The magnificent tower of the Klementinum (a vast complex of beautiful baroque and rococo halls now occupied by the Czech National Library) may seem something of a curiosity, but it continues to play an important role in scientific research to this day.
+The magnificent tower of the Klementinum (a vast complex of beautiful baroque and rococo halls now occupied by the Czech National Library) may seem something of a curiosity.
+Still, it continues to play an important role in scientific research to this day.

 As you climb the ancient wooden stairs from the Baroque Library, the first room you come to is filled with glass cabinets displaying old scientific equipment.
 The Meridian Room is home to the Prague Meridian, the curious sundial, and other pieces of restored and reconstructed scientific equipment, including an ingenious set of steps that convert into a viewing seat.
-The true highlight of the tour, however, is the balconied roof where you find yourself high up among the spires with unparalleled views across the city.
+However, the true highlight of the tour is the balconied roof, where you find yourself high up among the spires with unparalleled views across the city.

 The tour of the Klementinum Tower and the Baroque Library runs every hour on the hour; it lasts about an hour and costs 100 CZK.